SwedbankPay/developer.swedbankpay.com/payments/credit/after-payment.md

 ### Capture Sequence

 `Capture` can only be done on an authorized transaction.
-It is possible to do a part-capture where you only capture a part of the authorization amount.
+It is possible to do a part-capture where you only capture a part of the authorized amount.
 You can later do more captures on the same payment up to the total authorized amount.

 ```mermaid